Moms need to do it all, right?

 Assign Priorities to Blocks

-Now comes the time to assign priorities to your blocks.
-My main three non-kid blocks are independent playtime, nap time, and after bedtime.
-I think this is pretty common for moms of littles.
 At the end of the day, I am tired and just want to relax, so my me-time goes after bedtime.
 Nap time is the next longest chunk of time, so it is when I sit down to do my work.
 (Work includes my bookkeeping, blogging, and any other projects I am trying to get done.)
-That leaves independent playtime as my cleaning block.
+I use independent playtime as my cleaning block.

 Why Block Schedules Work